guyslook/mg/src/pages/about.md

           offices and showrooms.

-          We have worked with some of our clients for a very long time شاô four of them for over a decade.
+          We have worked with some of our clients for a very long time four of them for over a decade.
 A very strong management base means we are extremely service-orientated and focussed on keeping our clients happy.